ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Kubernetes features {#host-configs-k8s}

-The YDB Kubernetes operator mounts NBS disks for Storage nodes at the path `/dev/kikimr_ssd_00`.
+YDB Kubernetes operator mounts NBS disks for Storage nodes on the path `/dev/kikimr_ssd_00`.
 To use them, the following `host_configs` configuration must be specified:

 ``` yaml
 host_configs: